Personalized Site Search Queries

 Not only does a fallback query present the customer with results in lieu of a "No results found" message, it doesn't require additional HTTP requests.
 Furthermore, the fallback query doesn't jeopardize the initial query's performance.

-Personalized Search triggers the fallback query only when the initial query fails to return the minimum number of results, which you define using the fallbackWhenCountLessThan parameter.
+Personalized Search triggers the fallback query only when the initial query fails to return the minimum number of results, which you define using the fallbackWhenCountLessThan key-value pair.
 For example, if you want the fallback query to supply results only if the initial query yields fewer than two results, then pass "fallbackWhenCountLessThan": 3 in the initial query.

 If the value of isFallbackQuery is false, then Personalized Search triggers the fallback query even when the initial query returns enough results to meet or exceed the value of fallbackWhenCountLessThan.
 The results of the fallback query are added to those from the initial query, which could potentially double the number of results.